vyu821/world-happiness-analysis/README_emma-2.md

 3. Description of interactive element(s)

 I have also created interactive map for visualization purpose.
-It shows 5-year data with country score by color.
+It shows 5-year data with each country's happiness score by color.
+With yellow being the happiest and dark purple being the least happy.
 Refer to World_Happiness_Map.ipynb

 Below is the link to googleslide: